jonghall/image-import/build-image-server/readme.md

 3. Modify variable.tf with desired variables.
     * replace Region, VPC name, Zone, Subnet and resource group name to match where you want conversion server(s) provisioned.
 This does not need to be the same VPC or zone where snapshots will be taken.
 It does need to be the same reigon.
     * Modify Server Name, and Server Count.
 Count will determine how many servers will be provisioned to run conversions.
-    * Modify instance profile and image to be used for conversin server.
+    * Modify instance profile and image to be used for conversion server.
 These should not need to be modified.
-Script tested only with CentOS 7.
+Script tested with CentOS 7.
-    * Modify snapshot region and recovery region, to match desired source and destination for snapshots
+    * Modify snapshot region and recovery region, to match desired source and destination for snapshots to be taken and copied to.
-    * Modify cosbucket to the bucket images will be written to and imported from.
+    * Modify cosbucket to the bucket where images will be written to and imported from in recovery region.
-    * Modify COS private URI for which script will write converted images to.
+    * Modify COS private URL for which script will write converted images to.
 4. Issue `terraform init`
 5. Issue `terraform plan`
 6. Issue `terraform apply`

 ## Run Steps
-* systemd process will start 3 image-processes automatically at boot.
-Each will take work off of the REDIS work queue and process.
+* systemd process will start 3 image-processes automatically at boot on each server.
+Each will take work off of the REDIS work queue and process snapshot and image conversion requests.
 * Increasing the number of servers increases the concurrency of the conversion process.
-* Servers may be deprovisioned after completion by decreasing the server_count in variable.tf and reapplying the Terraform template
+* Servers may be deprovisioned after completion by decreasing the server_count in variable.tf and reapplying the Terraform plan.

-1. To add server to work queue type `./add-server.sh servername`, servername should match the VPC defined name of the server.
+1. To add a server to the conversion process queue run `./add-server.sh servername`, servername should match the VPC defined name of the server exactly.
 2. All actions are logged via syslog.
 Failures will result in the item being removed from the queue and will not be restarted.